zlab-purdue/upfuzz/artifact/ae.md

 Start up an instance for `c220g5`, run the following scripts to install all required dependencies.

 (TODO: allow directly downloading this script)
-Create an script by `vim install.sh` and copy the following script into it.
+Create a script by `vim install.sh` and copy the following script into it.
 Then execute `bash install.sh`

 ```bash